MU Extension offers face-to-face tax education

 Nathan Hurst, firstname.lastname@example.org, 573-882-6217

-COLUMBIA, Mo. – To assist Missourians with their tax return preparation, tax experts in the personal financial planning department in the College of Human Environmental Sciences at the University of Missouri, the MU School of Law and MU Extension will open Volunteer Income Tax Assistance (VITA) sites from Jan.
-24-April 17.
-Sites will be open around the state, including two on the MU campus and one in downtown Columbia.
-Andrew Zumwalt, an assistant extension professor for financial planning and a member of the University of Missouri Extension faculty, says the VITA program helps participants file their taxes and provides MU students a great learning experience.
+COLUMBIA, Mo. – To assist Missourians with their tax return preparation, tax experts in the personal financial planning department in the College of Human Environmental Sciences at the University of Missouri, the MU School of Law and MU Extension have opened their Volunteer Income Tax Assistance (VITA) sites.
+Sites will be open around the state, including two on the MU campus.
+Andrew Zumwalt, an assistant extension professor for financial planning and a member of the University of Missouri Extension faculty, says the VITA program not only helps participants file their taxes; it also provides MU students a great learning experience.

-The MU campus VITA sites are located in Room 162, Stanley Hall and in Room 6, Hulston Hall.
-The Stanley Hall site will be open 3:30-7 p.m.
-Tuesdays, Wednesdays and Thursdays and 9 a.m. to 12:30 p.m. on Saturdays.
-The Hulston Hall site will be open 4:15-7:45 p.m. on Mondays.
-A site also will be open 9 a.m.-12:30 p.m. on Mondays and Wednesdays at the Family Impact Center at 105 E. Ash St. To search for VITA sites around the country, visit: http://irs.treasury.gov/freetaxprep/.
+The MU campus VITA sites are located in Stanley Hall, Room 162 and Hulston Hall.
+The Stanley Hall site will be open from 3:30-7 p.m.
+Tuesday and Wednesdays and Saturdays from 9 a.m. to 12:30 p.m.
+The Hulston Hall site will be open Mondays from 3:30-7 p.m.
+To search for VITA sites around the country, visit: http://irs.treasury.gov/freetaxprep/.

-VITA is an IRS-sponsored program that provides free tax preparation assistance for low- to moderate- income-level homes that earn less than $60,000.
-Trained community volunteers may help with special credits, such as the Earned Income Tax Credit, Child Tax Credit and Credit for the Elderly or the Disabled.
+VITA is an IRS-sponsored program that provides free tax preparation assistance for low- to moderate- income-level homes that earn less than $54,000.
+Trained community volunteers may help with special credits, such as the Earned Income Tax Credit, Child Tax Credit, and Credit for the Elderly or the Disabled.
 In addition to free tax return preparation assistance, most sites also offer free electronic filing.
-Last year, MU VITA sites served more than 10,000 Missouri families; approximately 1,800 filed at the MU campus VITA sites.
+Last year, MU VITA sites served more than 9,000 Missouri families, with approximately 1,700 filed at the MU campus VITA sites.